 While the Gemini fall into the neutral category of monitors, they have a slightly warm tuning that draws the focus on the midrange.
 The presentation is very convincing and easy to listen to.
 Do not mistake them for reference-flat studio monitors, though, as the bass can pack a punch if asked for – especially with optionally activated boost.

-The treble is smooth in tuning, has great extension and adds detail to the high resolution.
-Overall, the tuning is aimed at convincing natural reproduction with just a pinch added musicality.
+The treble is smooth in tuning, has great extension, and adds detail to the high resolution.
+Overall, the tuning is aimed at convincing natural reproduction with just a pinch of added musicality.

 More radio-friendly Pop tracks often place their beat at around 100 Hz and above.
 That’s when the switch is slightly less effective and adds more overall warmth than impact.
 Furthermore, when dusting off Pantera’s Vulgar Display of Power, the bass guitar can just tip over to being too boomy.
 I noticed this with several Rock and Metal records.

 There are some tracks that just sound better with the switch and some without.
 My experience so far is that I use it 20% of the time, very rarely for my preferred genres Classical and Jazz.
 Anyway, the bass switch proves to be very delicate and it is very useful to have.
 Trust me, you want to use it on the latest when RATM’s Bombtrack kicks in.

 The Gemini wants to be balanced all across the frequency range and try to come off as neutral, but, to be honest, the vocal range is the real star of the show.
 The midrange is very enjoyable with a weighty timbre and great plasticity.

 Compared to a reference tonality, the vocal presence is just a bit softer, and thus the Gemini bypass any unwanted crunch or shrillness.